 It is recommended to wear a wrist splint in the evening and at night as this is when symptoms are more common.
 It will take at least four weeks of wearing the splint before the symptoms start to ease.

-The OPPO Wrist and Thumb Support (code 1084) also helps with carpal tunnel syndrome.
+The OPPO Wrist and Thumb Support is also one of our recommended wrist supports for carpal tunnel syndrome.

 It provides thermal wrist support for the weakened or strained areas and also helps with tenosynovitis.

 This wrist support retains heat to relieve pain and the elastic hook and loop fastener ensures a comfortable fit and stabilisation during activities.

 If a wrist splint doesn’t help to relieve the pain from carpal tunnel syndrome, then your local doctor may recommend a course of steroids to lessen the pain and inflammation.
 If all of these treatments don’t work, then surgery can relieve the pressure on the nerve.

 Carpal Tunnel Syndrome is a common problem that can be very disruptive to normal life.
 Treatments such as surgery and steroids are available for severe cases, but for early treatment and the best chance of recovery an OPPO Wrist Splint can help relieve pain and aid recovery.